cg2021c/threejs-presentation-anak-ambis/6.7.Using binary operations to combine meshes/README.md

 | slices    | Yes       | This defines the number of parts the u value should be divided into.                                |
 | stacks    | Yes       | This defines the number of parts the v value should be divided into.                                |

 In the following sections, we'll look at each of these functions in more detail.
-The following screenshot shows an example of what you can create by just using the union and subtract functionalities one after the other:
+The following screenshot shows an example of what we can create by just using the union and subtract functionalities one after the other:

 |  Action   |                                                   Result                                                    |
 | :-------: | :---------------------------------------------------------------------------------------------------------: |